-Produce a slide with the layout of the space (eg a line with left ‘for’ and right ‘against’).
+Produce a slide with the layout of the (virtual) space (eg a line with left ‘for’ and right ‘against’).

-Students then consider where they want to stand.
+Ask your question and give students time to consider where they want to stand.

 After your starting signal, they move to the place they had decided on.